 If you believe that you have sustained personal injury while traveling on a parkway, boulevard or roadway under the care, control, or maintenance of the Department of Conservation and Recreation (DCR) due solely to a defect in that boulevard or roadway, you may file a claim directly with DCR.
 Please note that the statutes below provide the sole and exclusive remedy for roadway defect claims.
 What is considered the parkway is broadly construed to apply to the roadway, sidewalk, islands and even strips of land which are within the outer limits of the traveled part of a boulevard and reasonably adapted to pedestrian use, even if these strips are not designed for vehicular travel.
 Likewise, what is considered a defect is broadly construed and includes any actual or conceptual defect or condition (visible or concealed) in the roadway or sidewalk that generally could render the area inconvenient or unsafe for ordinary travel, whether by pedestrian or automobile.
 Common examples that are covered by this claim procedure include: potholes or damaged pavement, malfunctioning or inoperable street lights or traffic signals, raised or lowered manhole covers, damaged or missing signs or protruding sign posts, or overhanging tree limbs.

 Note that state law caps any personal injury award for a roadway defect at $5,000 and does not allow for recovery of property damage (for example, damage to a car arising from a pothole).
 Roadway defect claims must be presented and filed within 30 days of the date of loss.

 Your claim must contain sufficient information to describe the loss and to comply with section 19 of Chapter 84 of the General Laws.
-Your claim must be presented in writing to Commissioner Leo Roy and mailed to:
+Your claim must be presented in writing to Acting Commissioner Jim Montgomery and mailed to:

 Department of Conservation and Recreation